SHAcollision/pubky-vibes/pubky-swiss-knife/docs/android-troubleshooting.md

 The resulting APK weighs roughly 8–9 MB when stripped and zipped.
 A significantly smaller artifact usually indicates that the native library directory failed to make it into the build.

+If Gradle reports `Missing libc++_shared.so for ABI arm64-v8a` during CI, confirm that the workflow copied the runtime from the active NDK into `app/src/main/jniLibs/arm64-v8a/`.
+The Android build requires the C++ runtime alongside our Rust-produced `libdioxusmain.so`; the workflow now discovers the correct `libc++_shared.so` for each targeted triple and stages it with the other JNI libraries before invoking Gradle.

 ## Legacy ABI considerations

 If we later reintroduce additional ABIs, keep the following historical issues in mind: